veekas/jquery.gracket.js/README.md

 ------------

 + **Ajax** : to load data from a given source and then init the bracket.
-+ **Tooltips** : to hover and expose an element with more info from each team & round.
++ **Tooltips** : to hover and expose an element with more info from each player & round.
 + **Refactor $ Usage** : reduce jQuery methods in the area of "creating elements", "elements lookups", and "element inline styles".
 + **Data Dive** : A more in depth view at how to structure data to adequatly use gracket.